Bhargav1727/Heart-Failure-Machine-Learning/README.md

 Random Forest: An ensemble model that combines multiple decision trees to improve accuracy and reduce overfitting.
 XGBoost: An advanced gradient boosting method that iteratively improves predictions by focusing on misclassified instances.
 # Model Interpretation
-To make the model's predictions more transparent and interpretable for clinical use, we used:
+To make the model's predictions more transparent and interpretable for clinical use, I used:

 Permutation Importance (ELI5): This method identified age, ejection fraction, and serum creatinine as the top features influencing heart failure risk.
 LIME (Local Interpretable Model-agnostic Explanations): LIME helped in interpreting individual predictions, allowing clinicians to understand the factors contributing to specific patient risk scores.